 Algorithms Description

-Blowfish

-3DES Descriptions of the encryption algorithms can

-DES be found in table "Encryption algorithms," on page 52.

-CAST

-Twofish

 Rijndael

+Twofish Descriptions of the encryption algorithms can

+Blowfish be found in table "Encryption algorithms for IKE

+CAST (Phase 1):Defaults," on page 54.

+3DES

+DES

 NULL The NULL "algorithm" does not encrypt the IP packets, but is necessary in case IP packets need authentication by the ESP protocol without encryption.

-Table 6-4:Phase 2 encryption algorithms
+Table 6-4: Phase 2 encryption algorithms